 Part of the fee paid to the shareholder-elected Board members must be used to purchase Orkla shares.
 The purpose of this arrangement is to strengthen the shared financial interests of shareholders and Board members.
-More information regarding Board members is provided on page 207-209.
+Additional information about Board members can be found on page 33-35.

-Under Norwegian law and in accordance with Orkla's current system of corporate democracy, Orkla's employees have the right to elect up to four members of the Board of Directors of Orkla ASA.
-With a view to adapting Orkla's corporate democracy to the new operating model, the management and employee representatives have agreed on some changes to the corporate democracy system.
+Under Norwegian law and in accordance with Orkla's current system of corporate democracy, Orkla's employees in Norway have the right to elect up to three members of the Board of Directors of Orkla ASA.
+The composition of the company's governing bodies is described on page 32.